 Spooner's rejection of futuristic technologies (and more so the general public's, or at least Susan Calvin's, acquiescence to the same technologies) is further examined when she's in his apartment and sees a modern-by-2004-standards but dated-by-2035-standards CD player.
 She tries to use her voice to activate it with a series of different commands ("Play.
 On. ... run?"), none of which work.
 She's so surprised that it has to be turned on by hand that when she does so, she panics and attempts to turn it off with more voice commands.

-Everything Is Online: Literally as soon as VIKI is killed, all the lights come back on and all the robots revert to nice again.
+Everything Is Online: Literally as soon as VIKI dies, all the lights come back on and all the robots revert to nice again.
 Justified as they were being controlled by her remote signal.
 Also, apparently the internet led to libraries rendered completely obsolete and shut down.

 Fantastic Slur: Spooner uses the term "canner" twice and without it being explained, one can clearly tell it's a rude slang term for a robot.